JacobPulk/art/README.md

 ## 2. Palettes

-A small series of palettes containing the identical colors is obtained by the following steps.
+A small series of palettes, all containing identical colors, is obtained by the following steps.

 First, a final number of colors is chosen, according to the [prism](#prism).